Overview

 To request a limit increase, you'll need to click Accounting on the main menu and then click on Incoming Payments.
 From there, click the Usage & Limit Info tab at the top.

-You'll also notice a link labeled Request limit increase on the top bar.
+Then click the link labeled Request limit increase on the top bar.
 Pressing this will open up a chat where you'll need to provide three pieces of information:

 Once you upload the information needed, you just need to wait between 1-2 days, and you'll hear back from the merchant team with a decision.